chpoit/utsushis-charm/README.md

 It's called Utsushi's charm because I thought it would be funny to make a complementary "Utsushi's Armor Search System", but [this armor set searcher](https://mhrise.wiki-db.com/sim/?hl=en) exists.
 I might still try to port Athena's ASS for MHW to MHR, but for now this works for me.

-# Patch Notes (Updated July 3rd 2022)
+# Patch Notes (Updated July 5th 2022)
-- Not a published version dot zero
-  - I added the english version of the Sunbreak skills, the app should ask you if you want to download them (You will need to restart it)
-    - Sometimes the pop ups are behind the main window
+- 1.6.1 (July 5th 2022)
+  - Tesseract location now goes through the entire list of OS-specific locations
+  - You can now set a custom tesseract location in the config (it has a higher priority)
+  - Added a few extra error messages
+  - New English Sunbreak skills and corrections are now bundled.
   - The other languages use the english names as placeholders, sorry about that, feel free to submit the names.
 - 1.6 (June 22nd 2022)
   - Added an app language dropdown